-M2 is two Miller brothers: Roger (Boston: Mission of Burma and Alloy Orchestra) and Benjamin (NYC: Ben Miller/degeneration, Sensorium Saxophone Orchestra and Glenn Branca Ensemble).
+M2 is two Miller brothers: Roger (Boston: Mission of Burma, Sproton Layer and Alloy Orchestra) and Benjamin (NYC: Ben Miller/degeneration, Sensorium Saxophone Orchestra, Sproton Layer and Glenn Branca Ensemble).

 Their first album, AT LAND’S EDGE, is now out on Feeding Tube Records (LP-only with download card).